-Self-regulation in sustainable finance
+Self-regulation on sustainable finance

-New minimum requirements for integrating sustainability criteria into investment and mortgage advice
+Minimum requirements for integrating sustainability criteria into investment and mortgage advice

-The legal basis for the new “Guidelines for financial service providers on the integration of ESG preferences and ESG risks into investment advice and portfolio management” is the Financial Services Act (FinSA).
-In future, clients will be asked about their ESG preferences, and then offered appropriate products and services.
+The legal basis for the Guidelines for the financial service providers on the integration of ESG-preferences and ESG-risks and the prevention of greenwashing in investment advice and portfolio management is the Financial Services Act (FinSA).
+Clients are asked about their ESG preferences and then offered appropriate products and services.
 The guidelines also set out obligations for the provision of information, documentation and accountability when establishing the client’s ESG preferences.
-Members are also obligated to include ESG topics in the training and professional development of their client advisors.
+Members are also obliged to include ESG topics in the training and professional development of their client advisors.
 By offering clients professional and transparent advice on sustainable investments, financial service providers play an important role in preventing greenwashing.
-The new guidelines are binding and replace the existing "Guideline for the integration of ESG considerations into the advisory process for private clients".
+The revised guidelines take account of the Federal Council’s position on the prevention of greenwashing in the financial sector, published on 16 December 2022.
+This means in particular that they include a clearer description of the conditions for labelling investment solutions as sustainable.

 Guidelines for mortgage providers on the promotion of energy efficiency